 Today, what started as a largely volunteer-led initiative to end the euthanasia of healthy and treatable pets in one city is now an international organization helping pets and people all over the globe.
 Here are just a few of the ways APA! is changing the face of animal welfare and helping end needless euthanasia.

 Austin Pets Alive!, funded through donations and a small number of grants, rescues the pets from the Austin city shelter who are at risk of euthanasia or death due to medical or behavioral reasons.
 These include orphaned puppies and kittens; pets with contagious and potentially fatal illnesses like parvovirus, distemper, and panleukemia; animals who have suffered neglect or other traumatic experiences and need a safe place for rehabilitation; senior and geriatric cats and dogs with chronic medical conditions; and all other pets who need an emergency lifeline.
 We also save thousands of animals from surrounding counties and other parts of Texas each year, relying on massive foster, volunteer, and donor support.
-Our motto is ‘Helping people, help pets,’ and we’ve saved nearly 100,000 animals over the past decade.
+Our motto is ‘Helping people, help pets,’ and we’ve saved more than 100,000 animals over the past decade.

 We also manage the APA!
 Positive Alternatives to Shelter Surrender program (APA!
 P.A.S.S.), a state-wide support network for pet owners facing barriers to keeping their pets.
 With more than 12,000 followers, the P.A.S.S. program responds to about 1,000 requests for help each month and is able to keep most pets in homes, deferring thousands of pets from shelter intake each year.